Genealogy makes a fascinating hobby. I want to share what I've learned and help other researchers track their family information.

 Make the magic of Facebook groups work for you.
-Get help from other genealogists with research and DNA questions, create your own family groups, get photos restored or colorized by volunteers, research in history groups, and easily contact museums and libraries.
+You can get help from other genealogists with research and DNA questions, create your own family groups, get photos restored or colorized by volunteers, research in history groups, and easily contact museums and libraries.

 All these and more are activities that you can participate in on the popular social media platform.
 The value to anyone researching their family history, learning more from their DNA test, or connecting with long-lost family is tremendous.

 For those not currently using the site, I'll show you what you're missing and give tips for jumping in without getting caught up in the social aspects or sacrificing your privacy.

 What Genealogy Groups Will You Find on Facebook?

 It would be easier to list ones that aren't on the popular site, but that would be out-of-date immediately as more groups are created daily to accommodate the interests of the millions of users on there.

 You can download a 300 page PDF list with 11,000 Facebook genealogy groups or save it to your Evernote or Onenote.